LambdaTest/Playwright-Hyperexecute-Typescript-sample/README.md

 ### Test Execution

-The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *autosplit.yaml* for Windows, *autosplit.yaml* for Linux and  *autosplit.yaml* for Max).
+The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *autosplit.yaml* for Windows, *autosplit.yaml* for Linux and  *autosplit.yaml* for Mac).

 #### Execute TypeScript tests using Autosplit mechanism on Windows platform